miragshin/csMaltego/README.md

 ## How to use

-Compile code and import to your project.
+Compile code and import dll to your project.

 ## Code